ksanman/AllMiniLML6v2Sharp/README.md

 ### AllMiniLmL6V2Sharp
+C# implementation of Sentance Transformers All-MiniLM-L6-v2

-.net standard 2.1 Library for running All-MiniLM-L6-v2 locally in C#
+Use as a .net standard 2.1 library.

 Includes tokenizer and onnx model.